dimashbk/ZimranTest/README.md

 + Lottie - SDK to make animations
 + SnapKit

+I didn't have time to to all the thing due my poor free time, so just try to enjoy of things that i had managed :)

 # Usage

 ## Firstly login and wait for some few second and you will be able to tap on single button on the page